ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

     - Open **TestStand**.
     - Load the provided sequence file `FileSessionSharing.seq`.
-    - Update the venv Path in TestStand
+    - Update the venv Path in TestStand.
       - Follow **Configure -> Adapters -> Python**.
       - Then click `Configure...` and enter the venv path.
     - Update the file path in `FileSessionSharing.pinmap` available in `pinmap` directory to use an **absolute path** for the custom instrument name.
     - Execute the sequence to observe shared logging behavior between two measurement plug-ins.
     - If the custom instrument's name isn't updated, the resulting log file (UpdateThisWithActualFilePath.ndjson) will be generated in the `server` directory.